abhiSyncd/Java-Design-Patterns-Step-By-Step/README.md

   **VIII - Visitor Pattern.**

-        - Problem Statement :
+    - PROBLEM :
       Suppose you have an Interface defined 'Interview' with below abstract methods
       > getMaxMarks();
       > getMinMarks();

       Now you have multiple classes implementing the 'Interview' interface
-           >AptitudeRound
+      > AptitudeRound
-           >TechnicalRound
+      > TechnicalRound
-           >ManagerialRound
+      > ManagerialRound

       Now You need to add One more method in Interview Interface i.e getAverage()

       The problem is that you need to @Override getAverage() method in each of the classes that have implemented getAverage()

-        - Solution :
+    - SOLUTION :
       Vistor Pattern
-           Note :After Java 8 Features : Default and static methods in Interface.
+      Note : After Java 8 Features : Default and static methods in Interface.
              Visitor pattern need is downsizing.